English Schools Foundation: Admissions

+Procedure

 Each September, children in K1, Year 1 and Year 7 go through a central application procedure in the year before admission.
 Applications are made online, on the online admission system.
 The applications are then sorted by priority category, and then each school makes an interview list based on the parent's preferences, availability and Education Bureau requirements.
 For other applications received throughout the year, they are processed and also placed on the school's waiting list.

 Children in kindergarten are assessed based on a play visit in December of each year.
 The play visit allows the school to observe the children, talk with the parents, and determine if the school is appropriate for the child.
 For applications to primary and secondary school, students will be invited for an interview and assessment when new places become available.
 If the student is successful, a place will be offered subject to availability.

-Applications to Year 12 for the IB Diploma programme have special requirements: the student must have either achieved or been predicted 5 grade C's or above, completed the IB Middle Years programme, or completed an equivalent national qualification.
+Applications to Year 12 for the IB Diploma programme have special requirements: the student must have either achieved or been predicted five grade C's or above, completed the IB Middle Years programme, or completed an equivalent national qualification.
 Other students will be considered on a case-by-case basis.

-With the exception of Discovery College and Renaissance College, all ESF primary and secondary schools only accept students that are in the school's zone.
-However, ESF kindergartens are not zoned.
+Priority consideration is given to children of staff, alumni, elite athletes, and specified visa holders.
+Priority is also given to siblings of enrolled students, and applicants who have purchased a HK$500,000 nomination right.

 ESF has provisions for students that have special educational needs.
 After SEN students go through the application procedure and are accepted, a moderation team will observe the student, and make recommendations on whether to apply for a learning support place, or a place at the Jockey Club Sarah Roe School.